-In addition to these research projects, I have ongoing interests in topics from my Ph.D, which include:
+In addition to these research projects, I have ongoing interests in topics from my Ph.D with Dr. Daniela Damian, which include:

 - Collaboration and coordination in distributed software development.
 Distributed software development is building software when people and teams are geographically separated.
 This introduces delays in communication, potential misunderstandings, and political issues.
 However, as open-source projects and various industrial projects have illustrated, it is very possible to build great software despite being distributed.
 I have an ongoing interest in studying how teams are successful (and not successful) by examining their coordination and social processes.

 - Postdoctoral scholar, Oregon State University, Corvallis, Oregon/li>

 - Ph.D in Computer Science, University of Victoria, Victoria, Canada, 2011

 - Master’s of Mathematics (in Computer Science), University of Waterloo, Waterloo, Canada 2006

 - Baccalaureate of Software Engineering (co-op), University of Ottawa, Ottawa, Canada, 2002

 - Program Committee member, International Conference on Program Comprehension (ICPC) 2012

 - Reviewer, Journal of Systems and Software (JSS) 2011/2012

 - Reviewer, Empirical Software Engineering Journal (ESE) 2011